TScalzott/Theoretically-Useful-PoSh/README.md

       Flag users who are disabled in AD, but still have M365 licenses.

 ## Misc
+    - Find-Process.ps1
+      For all online endpoints in a domain or domains, audit for a currently running process.

+    - Find-Service.ps1
+      Find installed services by checking all online endpoints from Active Directory

     - Ping-http.ps1
       For all entries in a hosts.txt file, repeatedly "ping" each site via https, recording some stats to the screen and a logfile: